Libya: Open Doors USA’s Curry Says Islamic State Spreading Terror, Fear

 ISIS violence in Libya is creating a reaction among moderate and non-Muslims.
 Curry explains, “It essentially forcing a mass exodus out of the area and has for some time now.
 But, you’re going to see that speed up to where you’ll have a region total devoid of Christian faith.
 That destabilizes the societies within the region.”
 He goes on to say that the ISIS strategy is straightforward.
 “They’re exporting their ideology, their resources to these areas, and their strategy to eliminate Christianity throughout the region.”

 The response has been twofold: first, there have been government responses.
-After the February killings of the Coptic Christians, Egypt’s military responded with airstrikes targeting Darna, a militant stronghold.
+After the February killings of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians, Egypt’s military responded with airstrikes targeting Darna, a militant stronghold.
 Curry notes, “The civil governments need to recognize what is happening, because right now, the United Sates government, the administration, has not even recognized that Christians are being targeted within the region.”

 Curry goes on to note, “This isn’t just a failed state, it’s not just a governmental program.
 It is an ideology which has targeted, which has explicitly said they want to eliminate Christians.”
 It’s that threat that launches the second response: “I think that this is part of a plan to unsettle Christians…Christians need to be aware that there is a component here of spiritual attacks on Christians that the enemy doesn’t want us succeeding.
 It wants us to live in fear.”